engr101staff/engr101matlab/_sources/working_with_images/ex/row_column_layer_indexing.in.rst

 Let's get some practice with selecting certain elements inside of an RGB image file.
-For the following exercises, assume we have RBG image data stored in a 3D matrix called :code:`img`.
+For the following exercises, assume we have an RBG image stored in a matrix called :code:`img`.

 .. mchoice:: ch05_05_ex_row_column_layer_indexing_01
   :answer_a: img(1, 1, :)